What is Recruitment Marketing? - Complete Guide

 Candidate Sourcing Software helps sourcers and recruiters find, assess and schedule interviews with applicants.
 Also, you can post open jobs on social media channels, job boards and other online networking platforms with just a single click.

 With robust candidate-sourcing software, recruiters can create a personalised career page to attract candidates and screen them easily.

 Sourcing specialists are recruitment professionals who identify, attract and engage potential talent in the organisation.
 They identify future requirements, establish a strong and foolproof sourcing strategy, and reach out to those who seem potential fit for the particular role.
 This way, they create a diverse talent pool, try new sourcing tools and measure their sourcing efforts to optimise the overall process.

 Social sourcing is a method of leveraging social media networks to find, attract and engage with candidates who seem to be an accurate fit for the current or future vacancies in the organisation.

 Social sourcing involves using social media to collect candidate information (resume and work sample), reach out to them, engage and inform those potential candidates about relevant job openings and advertise open while building a strong and attractive employer brand.

 Want help with conducting sourcing tasks efficiently?
-If so, then click the below image and book a demo.
+If so, then book a free demo.